 - Fundamental computer skills — email setup, formatting and sending documents, search engine optimization, and file management.

 - Learning Platform Assistance — harness the potential of online educational resources for personal and professional growth.

 With these offerings and more, the SCRC serves as a tool to equip clients with the skills needed for securing meaningful employment.
-The SCRC is open on Friday's from 10:00 a.m. to 2:00 p.m. (please check the website for change in hours).
+The SCRC is open on Fridays from 10:00 a.m. to 2:00 p.m. but will be closed until January 12, 2024 when we will reopen at 10:00 a.m.
 Appointments are preferred if seeking personal assistance but STEP and Work First clients are always welcome as walk-ins.

 Who Can Enroll

 To be eligible to enroll in the STEP Program, you must be:

 - Receiving or eligible to receive Food and Nutrition Services/Supplemental Nutrition Assistance Program (SNAP) in Buncombe County

 - At least 16 years old

 Please watch our STEP info video below and then click the button below it that says "STEP Interest Form."
 Someone from our team will contact you after we receive your information.